Melissajwomack/TriviaGame/README.md

 ## How to Play:

 * Click the microscrope: [:microscope:](https://melissajwomack.github.io/TriviaGame/)
-* Press the start button to start the game.
+* Press the start button to start the game
 * Choose an answer
 * If the player choses the correct answer, the game will let player know and then go to the next question
 * If the player choses an incorrect answer, the game will let player know and then go to the next question